 If you are interested in purchasing of a piece of The Nina's art, please contact them here.

-This exhibit will be available for viewing November 26, 2019 - January 27, 2020.
+This exhibit will be available for viewing from February 11 until March 27, 2020.

 All public art spaces are open Monday to Friday from 8:30 AM - 4:30 PM and during performances/events.